TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 <iframe src = ' https://rawgit.com/TeddyCho/TAQ/master/output/perExchangeForOpenClose.html ' scrolling='no' frameBorder='0' width="800" height="400"> </iframe>
 </div>
 </div>

+To explain why different symbols' open/close volumes adhere strongly to their home exchange, we can refer to the <a href = "https://www.nyse.com/publicdocs/nyse/markets/nyse-arca/NYSE_Arca_Auctions_Brochure.pdf">NYSE Arca Auctions Brochure</a>, the <a href="http://www1.nyse.com/pdfs/NYSEAmexEquitiesOpeningCollateral.pdf">NYSE AMEX (now NYSEMKT) Opening Auction factsheet</a>, and the <a href="https://www.nyse.com/publicdocs/nyse/markets/nyse/NYSE_Opening_and_Closing_Auctions_Fact_Sheet.pdf">NYSE Open and Closing Auctions factsheet</a>:
+> The [NYSE Arca] Market Order Auction is run for NYSE Arca primary listed stocks.
+> The [NYSE Arca] Closing Auction is run for NYSE Arca primary listed stocks.
+> Only NYSE and NYSE MKT-listed names can participate in the opening auction.

+The third point appears to deliberately exclude NYSE Arca, and so by "listed", they may mean "primary listed".

+<a href="https://www.nyse.com/publicdocs/nyse/markets/liquidity-programs/arca_mm_orientation.pdf">Literature</a> also suggests that exchanges' DMMs and LMMs oversee the markets and only deal with their respective exchanges' primary listings.
+It is unclear how this "overseeing" role translates to volume being directed to the home exchange.

 # Time Intervals With Concentrated Exchange Volumes